uManuel/coe-path-modules/modules/1.9-angular-complete-guide/notes.md

 - ngClass (Attribute directive): To render a class by condition, pass an object {key(name of the class):value(true or false)}
 - ngFor (Structural directive): Render a list of components

+## Section 3: Course project: the basics

+We created a app with only component, without any business logic.

+- Header
+- Shopping List
+    - Shopping Edit
+- Recipes
+    - Recipe detail
+    - Recipe list
+        - Recipe item

+## Section 4: Debug

+To Debug we have the developer tools of chrome.

+And we can check in webpack section to debug it easily our typescript code.